ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 **Analyses Conducted:** Tableau was used to create predictive models, such as forecasts and linear regression.
 The models provided insights into the "Current Financial Situation," "Expected Changes," and "Probabilities of Income Gains and Job Losses."

-**Link to Tableau Public Dashboard / Story:**  LINK COMING SOON!
+**Link to Tableau Public Dashboard / Story:**  (https://public.tableau.com/app/profile/elphys.alvarez/viz/SurveyofConsumers-Personal_Finances_Age18-34/StoryofAgeGroup18-34#1)

 ----------------------------------------------------------------------------------------------------------

 ### **Data Preparation:**

 Data was downloaded from the University of Michigan’s Surveys of Consumers site ( [https://data.sca.isr.umich.edu/subset/subset.php]) at the end of December 2024.
-However, the data is as of **XX/XX/XXX**.
+However, the data is as of **11/2024**.
 The data was then restructured to include a column for each personal finance question.
 The original file separated the responses for each demographic individual (e.g., 18-34, 35-54, 55-97) by personal finance question.

 **Data Pivoted and Reorganized:**
 - Using Tableau, the data was pivoted to allow for filtering by demographic groups and personal finance question type.